There is an ancient city

 building which is supposed to be a main building.
 Although appearance and shape

-of some buildings are much same as that of the buildings in Kheseg Baishin,
+of some buildings are much same as buildings in Kheseg Baishin, they differ

 According to the

-researchers’ records, a base of the building was made of granite and brick wall
+researcher’s records, a base of the building was made by granite and brick wall

-on it was placed using a same style as that of the buildings in Kheseg Baishin.
+on it was placed using a same style as buildings in Kheseg Baishin.

-Square-shaped stone with a hole in the centre found from the ruin is supposed
+Square-shaped stone with a hole in the center found from the ruin is supposed

 to be a support of the column.
-There were no traces of stele among the finds,
+There were no traces of stele among the findings

 but a stone trough and stupa-shaped establishments were found.
 Both Kheseg

-Baishin and Olon Baishin are supposed to have been built by Togoontumur khan.
+Baishin and Olon Baishin are supposed to have been built by Togoontumur khaan.